Port Hedland Power Station

-Port Hedland Power Station is a natural gas-fired power station in Western Australia.
-It consists of five 42MW gas-fired turbine units located in two separate locations: two units are located at the BHP Billiton hot briquetted iron plant at Boodarie which has been decommissioned; and three units are located in a standalone facility at Port Hedland, connected by a 66kV transmission line.
+Port Hedland Power Station is a power station in Western Australia owned by APA Group.

+It consists of five 42 MW natural gas-fired turbine units located in two separate locations: two units are located at the BHP hot briquetted iron plant at Boodarie (which has been decommissioned); and three units are located in a standalone facility at Port Hedland, connected by a 66 kV transmission line.
 The assets are operated from a central control point allowing them to operate as an integrated plant and Port Hedland is connected to the North West Interconnected System.

 Three dual fuel units were commissioned in 1995; two additional units were subsequently commissioned in 1998.
+A 45 MW solar PV with a 36 MWh battery opened in 2024.